sourcegraph/scip/README.md

 For submitting contributions, check out [Development.md](./docs/Development.md) to better understand project structure and common workflows.

-Contributors should abide by the [Sourcegraph Code of Conduct](https://handbook.sourcegraph.com/company-info-and-process/communication/code_of_conduct/).
+Contributors should abide by the [Code of Conduct](https://scip-code.org/code-of-conduct.html).